Right9lt/OutOfOffice/README.md

   - Sort, filter and search in the list of leave requests that you created and that are related to your subordinates
   - Create new leave requests
   - Cancel your leave requests
-  - View detailed information about your leave request or your subordinates.
+  - View detailed information about your leave request and your subordinates.
 - Approval request management
   - Sort, filter and search the list of approval requests that are related to your leave requests and your subordinates
   - View detailed information about approval requests that are related to your leave request or your subordinates